Zimbabwe celebrates 40 years of independence | DW | 17.04.2020

 But over the decades, this has drastically changed.

-Zimbabwe's economy is now run down, its citizens struggling to make end meet, despite the country having abundant natural resources including gold, diamonds and iron ore.
+Zimbabwe's economy is now run down, and its citizens are struggling to make ends meet, despite the country possessing abundant natural resources including gold, diamonds and iron ore.

 "There has not been a sense of agency by government to rectify certain errors.
 You cannot talk about independence that does not go beyond a national anthem and flag," political analyst Alexander Rusero told DW.